What do we mean by Multiplicity?

 Who hath believed our report? and to whom is the arm of the Lord revealed?
 For he shall grow up before him as a tender plant, and as a root out of a dry ground; he has no form nor comeliness; and when we shall see him, there is no beauty that we should desire him

-2. Seeking God First in all our endeavors: We saw how it was reported that the crowd saw Jesus departing and followed by foot and as they move cross cities, more people joined and by the time Jesus got to the wilderness where he wanted to go and get some quiet time, the entire place was filled up with multitude of people.
+2. Seeking God’s kingdom First in all our endeavors: We saw how it was reported that the crowd saw Jesus departing and followed by foot and as they move cross cities, more people joined and by the time Jesus got to the wilderness where he wanted to go and get some quiet time, the entire place was filled up with multitude of people.
 What were they doing, seeking God as to hear his word, to get healing, to be free from their torments and troubles.
 When we seek God first what happens to us?
 The bible stated in Matt.
-6:: 34 that every other thing shall be added to you.
-So it is advised that we should seek God and do His will so that every other things will be added unto us.
+6:: 34 that every other thing shall be added to us.
+So it is advised that we should seek God’s kingdom and do His will so that every other things will be added unto us.

 Happy Reading and viewing.
 Remember seek wisdom and get understanding of the secret things of God.

 Your comments and suggestions are highly welcomed.
-Please don’t fail to contact me and I shall be willing to respond to you.
+Please don’t fail to Sign Up Here and I shall be willing to respond to you.